tdyer-gannett/enterprise-administration/README.md

  * linux-update.yml - Runs the default package manager for the Linux system using the ansible package module that auto-detects the system package manager.

+### Cross-platform Playbooks
+   * ping-any.yml - Basic test of ansible connectivity to any system, using the right method for that system.

 ## Roles